xxfoundation/elixxir-Elixxir-dApps-SDK-Swift/README.md

 ### Build schemes

-- Use `exlixxir-dapps-sdk-swift` scheme to build and test the package.
+- Use `exlixxir-dapps-sdk-swift-Package` scheme to build and test the package.
 - Use other schemes (like `XXClient`) for building and testing individual libraries in isolation.

 ## 📄 License